panosoft/slate-replicator/README.md

 - Run the `slate-replicator` to replicate the test data to an `events` table in a `replicationDestination` database, and stop the `slate-replicator` using `Cntrl-C` when replication is complete.
 The `slate-replicator` program can be started before, during, or after the `loadPersonData` program(s) are running.
 - Configure and run the `eventsDiff` program to validate and compare data in the two `events` tables processed by the replicator program.
 If the replicator ran properly, then there should be no validation errors or event differences reported by the `eventsDiff` program.

-There is an additional Testing tool, `loadPerfTest.js`, provided in the test directory that was written to create data in the `events` table in order to test database and index performance.
+There is an additional Testing tool, `loadPerfTestData.js`, provided in the test directory that was written to create data in the `events` table in order to test database and index performance.

+It is started by running `slate-loadPerfTestData`.

 Further information regarding how to use the test tools can be found by reading the comments in the test programs.